frenziedD3X/Chatbot-APi/README.md

 }
 ```

-### Running Locally (Optional)
+### Running Locally with Flask

-If you need to make changes or run the chatbot locally, follow these steps:
+If you prefer to run the chatbot locally on your machine, you can use the provided Flask server.

 1. Clone the repository:
    ```bash